Q-Future/Q-Align/README.md

 pip install -e .
 ```

-For training, you need to install additional dependencies as follows:
+For training, you need to further install additional dependencies as follows:

 ```shell
 pip install -e ".[train]"